 Bulacan is primarily connected to Metro Manila via the North Luzon Expressway and Manila North Road (more recognized as the MacArthur Highway) which further connects the province to Pampanga, as well as to the western part of Northern Luzon (western Central Luzon, Ilocos and Cordillera Administrative Region).
 By way of the Cagayan Valley Road in Guiguinto, Bulacan connects to Nueva Ecija and to the eastern part of Northern Luzon (eastern Central Luzon and Cagayan Valley Region).

 In the near future, the province will become further accessible via C-6 Road from the provinces of Rizal and Cavite and the cities of Taguig, Parañaque and Muntinlupa in Metro Manila.
 Similarly, the planned North Luzon East Expressway (NLEE) will be another link between Metro Manila and Bulacan, as well as Nueva Ecija, and will also serve as a new alternate route of motorists coming from Manila going to Aurora and Cagayan Valley region.
+These upcoming infrastructure projects will make purchasing a lot for sale in Bulacan even more attractive than it already is.

 Despite its moniker as a gateway to the metro, Bulacan much more than a place to pass through going to or coming from the Northern province or Metro Manila.
 The province has a number of ecological attractions, including the Pulilan Butterfly Haven and Resort in Pulilan, the Biak-na-Bato National Park in San Miguel, and the Grotto of Our Lady of Lourdes in San Jose del Monte City.